The profile of chiral skyrmions of small radius: The basic equations

-In order to display the findings of our analysis, we find numerically the skyrmion profiles for various values of the parameter $\epsilon$ by employing a relaxation algorithm for solving the Landau-Lifshitz equation \eqref{eq:LL0} \cite{KomineasPapanicolaou_PRB2015a} as well as by solving numerically Eq.~\eqref{eq:vs_aniso} using a shooting method.
+In order to display the findings of our analysis, we find numerically the skyrmion profiles for various values of the parameter $\dmscaled$ by employing a relaxation algorithm for solving the Landau-Lifshitz equation \eqref{eq:LL0} \cite{KomineasPapanicolaou_PRB2015a} as well as by solving numerically Eq.~\eqref{eq:vs_aniso} using a shooting method.
 In the latter method we start integration at $s=0$ choosing $v(s=0)=v_0$, where $v_0$ is chosen arbitrarily, $\dot{v}(s=0)=0$ and we integrate up to large values of $s$.
 We seek and actually find a $v_0$ such that $v(s)$ decreases monotonically tending to zero for large $s$.
-The results of both methods agree, but we only obtain a result by the shooting method for small $\epsilon$, while the relaxation method converges extremely slowly and is not precise for $\epsilon \lesssim 0.4$.
-We show in Fig.~\ref{fig:profiles} the skyrmion profiles $v(s)$ for three values of $\epsilon$.
-The field $v$ takes a finite non-zero value at $s=0$ indicating that the stereographic field $u$ diverges as $1/r$ at $r\to 0$, similar to the skyrmion in Eq.~\eqref{eq:BPskyrmion}.
-The value $v(0)$ decreases for larger $\epsilon$, i.e., for large anisotropy or small DM parameter.
-For small $s$, the skyrmion profile is well approximated by the profile \eqref{eq:BPskyrmion}.
-Smaller $v(0)$ indicates a smaller skyrmion radius, as will be made precise in Sec.~\ref{sec:matching}.
+The results of both methods agree, but we only obtain a result by the shooting method for small $\dmscaled$, while the relaxation method converges extremely slowly and is not precise for $\dmscaled \lesssim 0.2$.
+Fig.~\ref{fig:profiles} shows the skyrmion profiles $v(s)$ for three values of $\dmscaled$ and leads to the following three observations.
+(1) Field $v(s)$ takes a finite non-zero value at $s=0$ indicating that the stereographic field $u(r)$ diverges as $1/r$ at $r\to 0$, similar to the BP skyrmion of Eq.~\eqref{eq:BPskyrmion}.
+(2) The value $v(0)$ decreases as $\dmscaled$ decreases, e.g., for larger anisotropy or smaller DM parameter.
+(3) The profiles $v(s)$ are monotonically decreasing indicating a faster decay of $u(r)$ in comparison to the BP solution \eqref{eq:BPskyrmion}.

 Fig.~\ref{fig:magn} depicts the magnetization vector components for the skyrmion profiles of Fig.~\ref{fig:profiles}.
-The radius of the skyrmion is clearly seen to decrease with decreasing $\epsilon$ in agreement with our calculations below.
+The radius of the skyrmion is clearly seen to decrease with decreasing $\dmscaled$ in agreement with our calculations below.

-We are seeking a skyrmion profile as a solution of Eq.~\eqref{eq:vs_aniso} for which $v(s)$ is positive and it tends to zero at spatial infinity.
-Aiming at neglecting the term that contains $\dot{ v}^2$, we require
+Motivated by the observations on Fig.~\ref{fig:profiles}, we seek a small-$\epsilon$ asymptotic solution of Eq.~\eqref{eq:vs_aniso} for which $v(s)$ is small and tends to zero at spatial infinity.
+A further assumption, which is found to be consistent with our results, is that we can neglect the term containing $\dot{v}^2$ as compared to the DM term on the right of the equation.
+We thus impose the asymptotic assumptions

 Then Eq.~\eqref{eq:vs_aniso} simplifies to the semilinear equation (linear in all derivatives),

 We solve Eq.~\eqref{eq:vs_aniso_semilinear} asymptotically, by obtaining two separate linear equations, one for the far field and one for the near field, and matching their solutions through an overlap subdomain of the independent variable $s$.